 If you’re single and longing for a relationship, you’ve experienced a break-up or the death of your spouse, or you’re in an unhappy relationship, Valentine’s Day feels like a cruel reminder of what’s missing.

 Some people have embraced Valentine’s Day as an opportunity to show themselves love, celebrate friendships or love for their children, or even do random acts of kindness for strangers.
 These are all great ideas and are likely to make most people feel better.
 But it’s also OK to feel sad on Valentine’s Day.

-It’s perfectly normal to feel sad on Valentine’s Day.
+It’s okay to feel sad on Valentine’s Day.

-First of all, no one has to feel happy all of the time.
+No one feels happy all of the time.
 If you’re a regular reader, you know I’m all about setting realistic expectations.
 If you’re grieving, alone, or in a relationship where your needs aren’t met, don’t expect to sail through Valentine’s Day without any difficult feelings.
-Instead, accept that it’s OK if you feel sad, lonely, angry, or annoyed.
+Instead, remember that it’s OK if you feel sad, lonely, angry, or annoyed.